annegentle/CML-Personal-Guide/README.md

 ## Automation

-By now you should be comfortable
+By now you should be comfortable with the basics of topologies, how you create them, change and delete them.
+In this next section what we're now going to do is examine the REST API for CML with a couple of example usecases.

 ### The API